 Double Up-eligible foods are fruits, vegetables, fresh herbs, plants that grow food, and raw nuts.

-The Oklahoma Senior Farmera Market Nutrition program offers low-income, older citizens an opportunity to purchase fresh, locally-grown fruits, vegetables, herbs, plants that grow food, and raw honey from certified farmers.
+The Oklahoma Senior Farmers Market Nutrition program offers low-income, older citizens an opportunity to purchase fresh, locally-grown fruits, vegetables, herbs, plants that grow food, and raw honey from certified farmers.

-DHS is able to offer EBT cards to seniors who qualify based on income eligibility requirements.
+DHS is able to offer a limited number of EBT cards to seniors who qualify based on income eligibility requirements.
 Ottawa County residents 60 or older (55 or older if Native) can add their name to the waiting list at the beginning of the year by calling DHS at (405) 521-4089.
-Seniors will receive an application in the mail in the spring, which needs to be completed and mailed back to the state.
-Once the applications are approved, $50 pre-loaded EBT cards are issued to participants.
+Eligible seniors will receive an application in the mail in the spring, which needs to be completed and mailed back to the state.
+Please note: Seniors must reapply each season.
+Being put on the waitlist does not guarantee an application will be received.
+The number of applications each year is dependent on funding & redemption rates.
+Once the applications are approved, $50 pre-loaded EBT cards are issued to participants in early summer.

 Seniors can then bring their cards to the farmers market information table with the sign that says "SNAP/EBT Accepted Here" to swipe their card and receive Senior Farmers Market tokens in the amount requested.
 Tokens are then used to pay vendors for purchases.